Sellfix/skills-introduction-to-github/profile.md

-Welcome to my GitHub profile!
+Getting to know the PineScript mastery.
+GM